code-distortion/realnum/README.md

 print $num2->format(); // "3"
 ```

 Immutability may be turned off by default.
-All ***new*** RealNum objects will start with this setting:
+All ***new*** RealNum objects will then start with this setting:

 ``` php
 RealNum::setDefaultImmutability(false);